AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 1-Fluid properties and tensors.md

 $$

 $\mu$ is the [[Dynamic Viscosity]], and its value is different for every fluid.
 The ratio of dynamic viscosity to fluid density is called the [[Kinematic Viscosity]], $v$.
 Both $v$ and $\mu$ decrease with increasing temperature.

+Fluids that satisfy equation 1.3 are called [[Newtonian Fluids]], which include water and air.

+>[!Note]
+>Not all geophysical fluids are Newtonian.